JasonAHendry/pfabricate/README.md

 # pfabricate

 `pfabricate` is a command-line tool for filtering and simulating from malaria VCF files.
-The overarching aim is to provide a framework to easily prepare data for COI estimation and benchmark the performance of COI estimation algorithms
+The overarching aim is to provide a framework to easily prepare data for COI estimation and benchmark the performance of COI estimation algorithms.

 ## Install